megablend/email_engine/README.md

 How to submit a solution
 =============================

 By now you should have read access to this repository.
-Assignment should be completed in your own private fork in separate branch.
+This allows you to fork this repository.
+Please use your forked repository to complete the assignment, creating a separate branch.

+*Note: We would like to keep our code assignment project private.
+This should not be a problem and it does not require any extra effort from you.
+All repositories forked from an already private repository are kept private too.
+So the only thing we ask you is not to republish it under a private repo.*

 Once everything is done and you are happy with results, please create a new pull request from your branch into master branch of *your private fork*.
 Please do not use original Friendsurance/batch repository as target for pull request.